iterative/dvc.org/content/blog/2021-11-30-november-21-community-gems.md

 title: November '21 Community Gems
 date: 2021-11-30
 description: >
-  In this month's roundup: CML runners, working with data, DVC Studio, and more.
+  A roundup of technical Q&A's from the DVC and CML community.
+This month: CML runners, working with data, DVC Studio, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML community.
 This month: CML runners, working with data, DVC Studio, and more.